canada-ca/design-system/partners/project-12.md

 altLangPage: "https://conception.canada.ca/partenaires/project-02.html"
 date: 2024-01-03
 dateModified: 2024-01-03
-description: "Make it easier for Canadians to find government jobs on Canada.ca.
+description: "Partner project: Make it easier for Canadians to find government jobs on Canada.ca.
 Date: Summer 2018"
 title: "Find a job"
 ---
 <p>Make it easier for Canadians to find government jobs on Canada.ca.</p>